jae-ventures/jae-ventures.github.io/_posts/2025-09-19-more-than-ev-manufacturing-hype.md

 ## Georgia: The Manufacturing-Infrastructure Balance Model

 As a Georgia resident and EV driver, I've watched our state's electrification story unfold with genuine excitement and careful observation.
-Georgia's experience perfectly illustrates both the incredible opportunity and the real challenge of balancing major EV manufacturing investments with strategic charging infrastructure deployment that actually serves people like me and my neighbors.
+Georgia's experience perfectly illustrates both the incredible opportunity and the real challenge of balancing major EV manufacturing investments with strategic charging infrastructure deployment that actually serves people like myself and other Georgia residents.

 ### The Manufacturing Investment Wave That Has Me Excited

-Georgia's EV manufacturing story reads like an economic development dream—and as someone who drives a Hyundai IONIQ 5, I couldn't be more thrilled about what's happening in my home state.
-[Hyundai Motor Group committed $5.54 billion](https://gov.georgia.gov/press-releases/2022-05-20/gov-kemp-hyundai-motor-group-invest-554-billion-georgia-first-fully) for their first fully dedicated electric vehicle and battery facility near Savannah, creating approximately 8,100 jobs.
-Having experienced firsthand how well-engineered Hyundai's EV technology is, seeing them choose Georgia for this massive investment feels like validation of both our state's business climate and the future of electric mobility.
+When Georgia announced that Hyundai Motor Group planned to build their meta plant near Savannah, I couldn't have been more excited at the time as a prospective IONIQ 5 owner.
+[Hyundai Motor Group's $5.54 billion commitment in 2024](https://gov.georgia.gov/press-releases/2022-05-20/gov-kemp-hyundai-motor-group-invest-554-billion-georgia-first-fully) for their first fully dedicated electric vehicle and battery facility near Savannah has hence materialized, creating approximately 8,100 jobs.
+After owning my IONIQ 5 for nearly a year and experiencing a true effort from Hyundai to build great EV's, I've become a fan and I'm hopeful for the potential the states's partnership with Hyundai, a massive investment to a future of electric mobility.

+> **NOTE:** I felt it important to acknowledge unfortunate events September 2025 at the Hyundai plant.
+You can read more about this further down in [Building Strong International Partnerships Through Education and Support](#building-strong-international-partnerships-through-education-and-support).

-But what really gets me excited is [Rivian breaking ground on their $5 billion plant near Social Circle](https://www.energy.gov/lpo/articles/doe-announces-657-billion-loan-rivian-support-construction-ev-manufacturing-facility) with federal backing of a $6.57 billion loan, expected to create 7,500 operations jobs.
-As someone who's followed Rivian's journey from startup to public company, their choice to build their second major facility here in Georgia feels significant.
+Another investment that has me arguably more thrilled is [Rivian's breaking ground on their $5 billion plant near Social Circle, GA](https://stories.rivian.com/georgia-groundbreaking-manufacturing-facility) with federal backing of a [$6.57 billion loan](https://www.energy.gov/lpo/articles/doe-announces-657-billion-loan-rivian-support-construction-ev-manufacturing-facility), expected to create 7,500 operations jobs.
+As someone who's followed Rivian's journey from startup to public company, lining up at their space in Atlanta to see their R2 and R3 prototypes, I've been thrilled by their investment in my home state.
 The R2 and R3 models they'll eventually produce there represent exactly the kind of accessible, adventure-ready EVs that could accelerate mainstream adoption.

 Combined, these projects represent over $11 billion in manufacturing investment and nearly 16,000 jobs right here in Georgia.
 These aren't just impressive numbers for headlines—they represent real economic opportunity and a signal that Georgia is serious about leading the electric transition.

-### But Manufacturing ≠ Charging Infrastructure (A Reality I Know Well)

-Here's where my experience as an EV driver in Georgia becomes relevant: having world-class EV manufacturing in your state doesn't automatically solve your daily charging challenges.
-That Hyundai plant in Savannah doesn't help when I need to charge while visiting friends in Atlanta and find that the local Electrify America station is at full capacity.
-A Rivian facility in Social Circle won't address the range anxiety my family members express when considering their first electric vehicle.
+### Systematic Infrastructure Strategy Complimenting Manufacturing Investment

+While all this investment is exciting, it's important to recognize that this doesn't guarantee reliable charging infrastructure in the places EV drivers need.
+Hyundai and Rivian I know are committed to building those robust charging networks through IONNA and the Rivian Adventure Network, but investment from the state is also needed to address the range anxiety for those hesitant to go electric.

-This isn't criticism—it's reality.
-Manufacturing creates the economic foundation and demonstrates commitment, but strategic infrastructure is what serves actual people trying to live electric in their daily lives.
+Manufacturing creates the economic foundation and demonstrates commitment, but strategic infrastructure is what will serve actual people trying to live electric in their daily lives.

-### Systematic Infrastructure Strategy

 Rather than assuming manufacturing would drive adoption, Georgia developed comprehensive infrastructure strategies that actually serve people:

-**Statewide Corridor Development:** Under [Georgia's NEVI infrastructure plan](https://qmerit.com/blog/electric-vehicle-charging-in-georgia/), the state will spend $5 billion between 2022 and 2027 turning major interstate highways—I-75, I-85, I-20, and I-95—into Alternative Fuels Corridors with charging every 50 miles.
+**Statewide Corridor Development:** Under [Georgia's NEVI infrastructure plan](https://electrificationcoalition.org/work/state-ev-policy/georgia/), the state will spend $135 million between 2022 and 2027 turning major interstate highways—I-75, I-85, I-20, and I-95—into Alternative Fuels Corridors with charging every 50 miles.

 **Regional Coordination for Real Communities:** The [Atlanta Regional Commission received $6.1 million in federal funding](https://www.ossoff.senate.gov/press-releases/sen-ossoff-expanding-electric-vehicle-charging-infrastructure-through-bipartisan-infrastructure-law/) to install 300-400 EV charging ports across metro Atlanta.
-This isn't random placement—it's [Level 2 chargers at 75 to 100 locations](https://atlantaregional.org/what-we-do/transportation-planning/electric-vehicle-charging-program/), with each featuring a minimum of four charging ports at everyday destinations like shopping centers, grocery stores, and government service centers.
+They follow the strategic and cost-effective approach I've advocated for by planing to install [Level 2 chargers at 75 to 100 locations](https://atlantaregional.org/what-we-do/transportation-planning/electric-vehicle-charging-program/) with each featuring a minimum of four charging ports at everyday destinations like shopping centers, grocery stores, and government service centers.
+Focusing on locations where people park regularly for an hour or so multiple times throughout the week allowing them to top-up without having to visit a DCFC station.

-Emphasis placed on underserved communities that might be overlooked by private market deployment alone.

-**Smart City Innovation:** Cities like Peachtree Corners worked with [eMobility consultants to create comprehensive electrification plans](https://georgia.org/mobility-infrastructure), installing state-of-the-art fast-charging plazas capable of charging up to 16 vehicles simultaneously.
-This isn't just about hardware—it's about creating a model other municipalities can adapt.

 ### Strategic Utility Partnerships

 [Georgia Power's Make Ready Infrastructure Program](https://www.georgiapower.com/business/products-programs/business-solutions/electric-transportation-business-programs/make-ready.html) shows how utilities can enable strategic placement rather than hinder it.
 They offer up to $300,000 in funding per qualifying project to businesses, installing and maintaining electrical infrastructure up to charger ports.

-This removes the biggest barrier for businesses wanting to add charging—the upfront electrical work that often costs more than the chargers themselves.
+By covering the upfront electrical work they remove the biggest barrier for businesses wanting to add charging that often costs more than the chargers themselves.

 ### Beyond Individual Projects: Systems Thinking